Black people: Northern Africa

 In the 18th century, the Moroccan Sultan Moulay Ismail "the Warrior King" (1672–1727) raised a corps of 150,000 black soldiers, called his Black Guard.

+Notable Islamic caliphs with African ancestry include Abu al-Misk Kafur Al-Mustansir Billah, Yaqub al-Mansur, Abu al-Hasan Ali ibn Othman, Sultan of the Marinid dynasty and Moulay Ismail Ibn Sharif.

 According to Carlos Moore, resident scholar at Brazil's University of the State of Bahia, in the 21st century Afro-multiracials in the Arab world, including Arabs in North Africa, self-identify in ways that resemble multi-racials in Latin America.
 He claims that darker-toned Arabs, much like darker-toned Latin Americans, consider themselves white because they have some distant white ancestry.

-Egyptian President Anwar Sadat had a mother who was a dark-skinned Nubian Sudanese (Sudanese Arab) woman and a father who was a lighter-skinned Egyptian.
+Egyptian president Anwar Sadat had a mother who was a dark-skinned Nubian Sudanese (Sudanese Arab) woman and a father who was a lighter-skinned Egyptian.
 In response to an advertisement for an acting position, as a young man he said, "I am not white but I am not exactly black either.
 My blackness is tending to reddish".

 Due to the patriarchal nature of Arab society, Arab men, including during the slave trade in North Africa, enslaved more African women than men.
 The female slaves were often put to work in domestic service and agriculture.
 The men interpreted the Quran to permit sexual relations between a male master and his enslaved females outside of marriage (see Ma malakat aymanukum and sex), leading to many mixed-race children.
 When an enslaved woman became pregnant with her Arab master's child, she was considered as umm walad or "mother of a child", a status that granted her privileged rights.
 The child was given rights of inheritance to the father's property, so mixed-race children could share in any wealth of the father.
 Because the society was patrilineal, the children inherited their fathers' social status at birth and were born free.